roman-gravit/html5/README.md

 ###  What is semantic

+Choose semantic elements over non-semantic elements for your websites.

+They make your code meaningful and improve structure, accessibility, and SEO.

 A semantic element clearly describes its meaning to both the browser and the developer.

 ``` <header>  <nav>  <main> <strong> ```.
 HTML5 added a lot of semantic tags.